 Staff had clear responsibilities, roles and systems of accountability to support good governance and management.
+The practice used an online dental compliance tool to assist in the management of the service.

 The practice had a governance system which included policies, protocols and procedures that were accessible to all members of staff and were reviewed on a regular basis.